MoMe36/Unity/Controller/Readme.md

 To ease the process of filling the informations relevant to the Perso class (animation states, character states, speed, jump force...)
 I implemented a class called PersoFiller which holds these informations and is then used when Perso is instanciated.

+## Other scripts

+* TPSCam: A camera script for the Camera.
+Has a method for Aim Focus
+* ProjectileBehav: Destroy the projectile and apply force if contact with Rigidbody

 ## TO DO

 Provide a better state machine.